nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

   - Glenn - 3 / 3
   - Serge - 1 / 2 / 2
   - Glenn - 3 / 3
-  - Serge - 2 / 2 / 2 - Luminaire
+  - Serge - Dash&Slash (2 / 2 / 2 if Lynx casted WeakMinded or you can Dash&Slash)
+  - Leena - 2 / 3 (Only if you managed to cast Dash&Slash)
-  - Glenn and Leena - 3 / 3 until Lynx dies
+  - Glenn and Serge - 3 / 3 until Lynx dies
 - **DON'T HEAL**
 - **SPLIT AFTER THE WIN MENU**